MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/troubleshoot-upgrade-errors.md

 ### Cause

-The error might occur if a pod is protected by the Pod Disruption Budget (PDB) policy and refuse to be drained.
+The error might occur if a pod is protected by the Pod Disruption Budget (PDB) policy.
+So it refuses to be drained.

 Run `kubelect get pda -A`, check if **Allowed Disruption** is 1 or a greater number.
-For more information, see [Plan for availability using pod disruption budgets](azure/aks/operator-best-practices-scheduler#plan-for-availability-using-pod-disruption-budgets).
+For more information, see [Plan for availability using pod disruption budgets](/azure/aks/operator-best-practices-scheduler#plan-for-availability-using-pod-disruption-budgets).

 If **Allowed Disruption** is 0, the node drain will fail during the upgrade process.